-Key Biscayne Florida is reached by the Rickenbacker Causeway that originates in the Brickell Avenue area of Miami.
+Key Biscayne is reached by the Rickenbacker Causeway that originates in the Brickell Avenue area of Miami.

 It is well signed from I-95 and US-1.